San Pedro de Atacama is the best access point to Atacama Desert, one of the most unique places on earth.

 Tours to Death Valley depart regularly from town.
 You can go horse riding there – check out this tour – or even sandboarding (more about that below).

-GOOD TO KNOW: If you want a complete change of landscape, go to the Huasco Valley on the southern edge of Atacama Desert.
+f you want a complete change of landscape, go to the Huasco Valley on the southern edge of Atacama Desert.
 This is thought to be “the garden of the Atacama” and thanks to its favorable climate it’s become famous for its production of wine and olive oil.
 It’s home to the Diaguita people, one of the indigenous groups living in Chile.

 If there is one thing you should not miss out on when in San Pedro de Atacama, that’s sandboarding.
 Honestly, it is an exhilarating thing to do, even if you have no idea how to stand up on the board – which was very much my case.